Course syllabus

 Communication and email

-I respond to most email within 24 weekday hours, but I cannot guarantee this response time and I occasionally miss messages altogether (though I try not to).
+I encourage you to use Piazza and office hours as a primary means of communication for the course; office hours are in real time and I check Piazza daily TWR (but not MF or weekends).
+Email should be used for nontechnical communication – it is not the appropriate medium to ask questions about problems or course content and such questions should be redirected to Piazza or discussed during office hours.
+Otherwise, I respond to most email within 24 weekday hours, but I cannot guarantee this response time and I occasionally miss messages altogether due to high volume (though I try not to).
 I don’t answer emails at night or on weekends, so while you are welcome to write me outside of business hours, please don’t expect a reply until the following business day.
 I also sometimes get behind on answering emails, so please wait a few days (preferably one week if it’s not pressing) before sending a follow up or reminder.

 Late and missing work

+I make my best effort to assess your work fairly and accurately and to apply assessment criteria consistently across the class.
+While I sometimes do so imperfectly, I am also aware that granting adjustments to scores or grades can disadvantage more reticent students and favor those more comfortable approaching me about credit awarded on course assessments.
 So, in consideration of maintaining fairness and consistency, I ask that you limit requests for reassessment to clear mistakes, discrepancies, or oversights; and I also ask that you please do let me know if you think such an error has likely occurred.
 Please raise any such issues in a timely manner and not at the end of the quarter.

 Per University policy, faculty have final responsibility for grading criteria and grading judgment and have the right to alter student assessment or other parts of the syllabus during the term.
 It is not appropriate to attempt to negotiate scores or final grades.
 Once the term has concluded, final grades will only be changed in the case of clerical errors, without exception.
 If you feel your grade is unfairly assigned at the end of the course, you have the right to appeal it according to the procedure outlined here.